All Episodes

 And the Trump administration's claim was, and you'll notice in Trump's language, it's very deliberate.

-It's clearly vetted by lawyers, and it's intended to provide the legal justification for this strike.
+And it's intended to provide the legal justification for this strike.

-He uses the term terrorists multiple times.
+He uses the term terrorist multiple times.

 Now, the term terrorism has a lot of significance in our discourse.